How To Can Beef Stew

 Canning beef stew is very easy.
 It’s the prep that takes forever!
-Once all of the meat was chopped into bite sized pieces, and the veggies were nice and diced, I was ready to roll.
+Once all of the meat is chopped into bite sized pieces and the veggies are diced, you’re ready to roll.

-Here is the recipe I used.
+Here is the recipe I use.
 It’s from the Ball Blue Book: Guide To Preserving.

 Beef Stew For Canning